 The Rubber Tree (Ficus elastica) is a type of ficus that can grow up to 200 feet in its native habitat, which ranges from India and southern China through to the South Pacific.

 RESERVOIR SERVICING: Once the indicator goes down, do not refill the reservoir right away.
 Similar to how humans need a breath of air between gulps of water, almost all plants require a drying out period.
-Think of how plants absorb water in nature: it doesn’t rain every day, and the soil around plants isn’t constantly moist.
-Instead, there are periods of moisture and drought.
-Ficuses typically appreciate the extra water, so once the reservoir is empty, wait 2-5 days before you refill.
+Ficus Audrey need to dry out between waterings only slightly, so once the reservoir is empty wait a few days before you refill.
+Always allow for the reservoir to empty all the way, and after the drying out period, be sure to fill it until the indicator reaches the MAX line.